“The contemplative mind is overwhelmed by the noisy worlds mechanical busyness”

 Perhaps it feels out of our control because it is so hard to see, to point clearly at what is culpable.
 Many of us feel at times a quiet sense of doom, of invisible harm, to ourselves or the younger generation.
 We might shudder looking up from our phones and down the train to see every fellow passenger logged in with head down.
 But look again, there in that same view may lie to answer to our problem.

 If a hammer can be used to break it can also be used to build.
 If our attention can be hijacked to consume it can also be directed to construct.
-What if the very same nudges, or at least a portion of them, manipulated, that nasty but appropriate word, us to engage better with our community, drink more water, plant trees, vote or any one of the many thousands of actions we could all do to improve our personal and collective well being?
+What if the very same nudges, or at least a portion of them, manipulated, that nasty but appropriate word, us to engage better with our community, plant trees, vote or any one of the many thousands of actions we could all do to improve our personal and collective well being?

 Many of the people who, like me, are unhappy with the negative affects of our technologies, would like us all to put the genie back in the bottle, to put down our phones and spend more time in non-human-centric nature.
 I certainly agree about the re-connecting with nature bit.
 However I don’t think asking us to stop using our devices is the method, for two reasons.